 Food for beautiful skin

-What does our skin consist of?
+What is our skin made of?

-Healthy skin, healthy gut
+Healthy skin, healthy intestines

-Which foods are good for your skin?
+What food is good for your skin?

 Many of the foods that are healthy for your gut are also important for your skin.
 But which food is really good for your skin?
 Below you will find 7 boosters for your skin!